Knew Health • March 27, 2018

-Today, we’ll take a close look at Highly Sensitive C-Reactive Protein (hsCRP) lab markers, including what those markers tell us about your current and future health, optimal/functional ranges, causal factors behind imbalanced levels, and how to optimize your levels safely and effectively.
+Today, we'll take a close look at Highly Sensitive C-Reactive Protein (hsCRP) blood markers, including what those markers tell us about your current and future health, optimal/functional ranges, causal factors behind imbalanced levels, and how to optimize your levels safely and effectively.

 …what does this mean and why should you care?